thorinaboenke/Upleveled-nextjs-ecommerce-store/README.md

 replacing <database_name>, <user_name>, <user_password> with the names you choose for the database

-Then, to connect to the new database first quit psql and reconnect
+Then, to connect to the new database first quit psql and reconnect via the newly created user
 ```sql
 \q
 psql -U <user_name> <database_name>
 ```

-Add the file .env in the project root, replacing <database_name> with the name you choose for the database.
+Add the file .env in the project root, setting the environment variables to the names you choose for the database, user and password.
 ```sh
 PGHOST=localhost
 PGDATABASE=<database_name>